AndaxH/andax-tech/pages/transparency.md

 ## 👀 Free Stuff

-I'm a sucker for new tech and gadgets so I'd love to be the guinea pig for some products but I do not currently engage in this yet
+I'm a sucker for new tech, gadgets and products so I'd love to be the guinea pig for some products but I do not currently engage in this yet.

 ## 💳 Expenses

 I don't have many expenses when it comes to personal project endeavours as I make liberal use of free tiers provided by SaaS platforms.
-If any become popular there could be significant costs involved.
+However, if any of these do become popular there could be significant costs involved.
 For example, I'm quite keen on exploring some of the latest Artificial Intelligence APIs available which can get a bit price-y.

 I'd love to be able to support more folks in their creative work online and plan to pay forward a % of any donations I receive to other creators online.